Woodworking & Furniture Design Software | Autodesk

 Elevate your design processes with parametric design by leveraging algorithmic computing for efficiency and speed to improve your furniture design workflow.

-Parametric design in Autodesk fusion allows you to create history-based features, including extrude, revolve, loft and sweep that update with design changes.
-Generative design in Autodesk fusion allows you to explore multiple manufacturing-ready outcomes that meet your design specifications while reducing weight, improving performance and consolidating parts through generative design.
+Parametric design in Autodesk Fusion allows you to create history-based features, including extrude, revolve, loft and sweep that update with design changes.
+Generative design in Autodesk Fusion (US Site) allows you to explore multiple manufacturing-ready outcomes that meet your design specifications while reducing weight, improving performance and consolidating parts through generative design.